ajla827/NTT/README.md

 Add a Win10 workstation to the LAN network.
 Connect to the firewall GUI from the Win10 workstation.
 Complete the network setup through the firewall GUI.

+---
+Refer to the GNS3 Guide Starting and Stopping devices in the lab workspace.
+Start the Win10 workstation in GNS3, and then double click it to connect through VNC.
+The first time you start Win10 it will take a minute or two to setup.
+Click-and-hold the background image and drag up to show the login prompt.

+Login with the default credentials:

+Note: The username is already selected, you only need to enter the password.
+Note: Close the OneDrive popup.
+You can ignore it, or disable it.

+  username: IEUser
+  password: Passw0rd!